xcube-dev/xcube/docs/source/dataaccess.md

 the common parameters used to open data cubes, i.e., [xarray.Dataset] instances.

-Note that some data stores the open parameters may differ by from dataset to dataset depending on the actual dataset layout, coordinate references system or data type.
+Note that in some data stores, the open parameters may differ from dataset to dataset depending on the actual dataset layout, coordinate references system or data type.
 Some data stores may also provide vector data.